avian & livestock genetic test data sheet

 important to help remove this mutation from herds.

-Identify this mutation in swine
+Identify and differentiate this mutation in swine

 Help remove this mutation from herds